-Evening Activities, (you can pick 1, these happen in the troop time slot)
+Evening Activities (you can pick 1, these happen in the troop time slot)

-- Night Hiking: Learn how to safely take a nighttime hike and then explore camp under the stars. - Sleeping Out: Sleep under the stars on the tennis courts at camp. - Star Gazing: Look at the stars, learn how to use star charts, listen to nighttime sounds, and tell fun stories. - Campfire Desert: Make brown bears, fruit pies, or dump cake in your unit.
+- Night Hiking: Learn how to safely take a nighttime hike and then explore camp under the stars.
+Sleeping Out: Sleep under the stars on the tennis courts at camp.
+Star Gazing: Look at the stars, learn how to use star charts, listen to nighttime - Campfire Desert: Make brown bears, fruit pies, or dump cake in your unit.